openid/ipsie-common-requirements-profile/draft-saxe-ipsie-common-requirements-profile.md

 ## Federation

-The following requirements apply to all federation protocol profiles derived by the IPSIE WG.
+IPSIE federation protocols are designed to be compliant with many of the technical controls defined in [NIST.FAL] at FAL2.
+The following federation requirements are derived from the FAL2 requirements and apply to all federation protocol profiles developed by the IPSIE WG.

+(to be removed later: note the following bullets are related to https://github.com/openid/ipsie/issues/77 and https://github.com/openid/ipsie/issues/81)
 * Identity providers and applications SHALL minimize account attribute disclosures to those required for business operations.
   * Personally identifiable information SHOULD be minimized, except where required to support necessary business functions, e.g. human resources, hiring.
   * Additional restrictions on attribute disclosure MAY be implemented through business agreements.
 These business agreements are out of scope for IPSIE.

+(to be removed later: note the following bullets are related to https://github.com/openid/ipsie/issues/78)
 * Account linking as defined in Section 3.7.1 of [NIST.FAL] MAY be supported by RPs.
   * RPs MUST disable account linking by default.
   * RPs that allow account linking MUST follow the requirements of [NIST.FAL].

+(to be removed later: note the following bullets are related to https://github.com/openid/ipsie/issues/80)
 * Alternative authentication mechanisms that bypass federated authentication MAY be supported by IPSIE compliant applications at all SL levels.
+These mechanisms are commonly known as "break-glass" accounts.
   * These mechanisms MUST be disabled by default and MAY be enabled on an individual user basis.
 The mechanism of enablement is not specified by IPSIE.
-  * Alternative authentication mechanisms MUST meet the minimum requirements of IPSIE, including the use of multifactor authentication.
+  * Alternative authentication mechanisms MUST meet the minimum requirements of IPSIE authentication, including the use of multifactor authentication.
 Phishing resistant authentication is RECOMMENDED.
+  * Alterntive authentication mechanisms MUST be disabled through an identity provisioning protocol when the user's account is disabled or deleted from the application to prevent access to the account.

+(to be removed later: note the following bullets are related to https://github.com/openid/ipsie/issues/81 and https://github.com/openid/ipsie/issues/75)
+* Encryption of assertions passed through the front or back channel MUST be offered by identity providers and MAY be used by applications.
+* Pairwise identifiers to prevent correlation of the user's activities across multiple RPs MUST be offered by identity providers and MAY be used by applications.

 # Security Considerations

 TODO Security
 * Alternative authN mechanisms security risks

 # IANA Considerations